 Freshmen Cornerstone Project

 The IBE Freshman Cornerstone course replaces the traditional freshman design-build-test project with one closely mirroring that of a senior capstone design project.
-Students work in teams to create a product, such as a hand-held device to provide independence for people with arthritis.
+Students work in teams to create a physical product and company.
 The course culminates with a business plan pitch to seasoned industry representatives.
-This experience creates a solid foundation for their senior capstone design project.
+This experience builds a solid foundation for the senior capstone design project.

 Sophomore Competitive Analysis Seminar